 Sometimes hard working and good people find themselves in unfortunate situations.
 For this reason, we believe everyone deserves a second chance.
 At the Law Offices of Thomas Nicholas Cvietkovich, we have been defending people against assault allegations for years.
 We use every tool and resource available to try and prove that you did not intentionally assault someone.
 Our goal is to build you a strong defense that mitigates risk and protects your best interests.

 What Is Considered Assault in California?

-Assault is defined in California Penal Code 240 as an incident that occurs when someone makes an unlawful attempt to cause another person harm.
+California Penal Code 240 defines assault as an incident that occurs when someone makes an unlawful attempt to cause another person harm.
 It is important to note that you do not need to physically touch someone in order to be charged with assault.
 If someone physical touches someone else, a battery charge can occur.
 For example, an assault charge can occur if someone threatens to use violence or invokes fear of harm in another person through an intentional act.
 Alternatively, a battery charge occurs when someone uses physical force on someone else.

 In general, there are a few details that must be proven in order for a person to be found guilty of assault, including:

 - Acted Willfully: Prosecutors will try to claim you acted willfully.
 Acting willfully means that there was a deliberate attempt to break the law.
 For example, if someone has text messages of someone threatening an individual, it can be used as evidence against the defendant that they willingly broke the law.
 Our San Jose assault attorney can scrutinize these claims.

 - Aware of Reaction: Since you do not need to touch someone to be charged with assault, the courts will consider if your actions made a reasonable person believe that you would use force against them.
 For example, if a person verbally threatens someone and tells them they will harm them, an individual might reasonably believe that this would happen.